MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/writing-a-bug-check-callback-routine.md

 A <i>KbCallbackAddPages</i> routine is very restricted in the actions it can take.
 For more information, see "Bug Check Callback Routine Restrictions" in this topic.

-## Implementing a KbCallbackDumpIo callback routine
+## Implementing a KbCallbackDumpIo Callback Routine

 A kernel-mode driver can implement a [*KBUGCHECK_REASON_CALLBACK_ROUTINE*](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/nc-wdm-kbugcheck_reason_callback_routine) callback function of type <i>KbCallbackDumpIo</i> to perform work each time data is written to the crash dump file.
 The system passes, in the <i>ReasonSpecificData</i> parameter, a description of the data being written.
 The <b>Buffer</b> member points to the current data, and the <b>BufferLength</b> member specifies its length.
 The <b>Type</b> member indicates the type of data currently being written, such as dump file header information, memory state, or data provided by a driver.
 For a description of the possible types of information, see <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/ne-wdm-_kbugcheck_dump_io_type">KBUGCHECK_DUMP_IO_TYPE</a>.